Ground Turkey Teriyaki Bowls (Whole30, AIP)

 In another skillet, add cauliflower rice with a drizzle of olive oil over low heat.
 Cook 5 to 7 minutes, stirring occasionally.

 Once turkey is cooked, make teriyaki sauce.
 Add sauce ingredients to a bowl and stir.
-Pour this sauce into the skillet.
+Then, pour this sauce into the skillet.

 Simmer for 8 to 10 minutes until sauce has slightly thickened.

 Finally, assemble ground turkey teriyaki bowls!